immunefi-team/Bounty_Boosts/Alchemix/31556 - [SC - Critical] Unfair Revenue Distribution in Non-Alchemix Rev....md

 # Unfair Revenue Distribution in Non-Alchemix Revenue Tokens Leading to Theft of Unclaimed Revenues

-Submitted on Tue May 21 2024 02:51:51 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 08:51:51 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31556